leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 Now, when you understand all the challenges, you are aware that last-mile delivery for e-commerce has never been more difficult.

-So in this chapter we’ll show you exactly how you can improve your last-mile delivery.
+So in this chapter, we’ll show you exactly how you can improve your last-mile delivery.

 Here's what you need to do: